ranshaa05/WaifuLabs-Bot/README.md

 # WaifuLabs Bot ![Static Badge](https://img.shields.io/badge/Python-3.8%20%7C%203.9%20%7C%203.10%20%7C%203.11-blue)
-Fully-featured Discord bot that crawls through www.waifuLabs.com and fetches a waifu based on user choice!
+This is a comprehensive Discord bot that navigates through www.waifuLabs.com and delivers a waifu tailored to user preferences!

 This bot emulates full functionality of www.waifuLabs.com.